Skip to content

 • Product name, description, price, availability, SKU

-• Material composition as product attributes
+• Material composition as product attributes (leather type, hardware, lining)

 • Brand and manufacturer information

-• Size and color variant data
+• Size and capacity variant data

 FAQ schema (35+ pages):